rubendal/Sm4sh-Calculator/README.md

 ## Sm4sh Calculator
 Web based Smash 4 knockback calculator

-### KH API and HTTPS
-To access KuroganeHammer's API it is required to navigate the webpage with http instead of https (unless you deactivate mixed content blocking on your web browser since the API doesn't support https) for move list, switching the url to http will solve this issue

-A label "API doesn't work with https" should appear next to move select box which is a link to http version of the web page

 ### How to use it
 Just input your data, the calculator will update the results when you change something